Succinic semialdehyde dehydrogenase deficiency

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Ethylmalonic encephalopathy is a devastating, infantile, autosomal recessive, metabolic disorder caused by defects in the mitochondrial sulfur dioxygenase, ETHE1, and characterized by ethylmalonic and methylsuccinic aciduria, lactic acidemia associated with developmental delay, orthostatic acrocyanosis, recurrent petechiae, chronic diarrhea, and abnormalities on brain MRI.
-The authors also report on a novel treatment for ethylmalonic encephalopathy in early diagnosed patients.
+Ethylmalonic encephalopathy is a devastating, infantile, autosomal recessive metabolic disorder caused by defects in the mitochondrial sulfur dioxygenase, ETHE1, and characterized by ethylmalonic and methylsuccinic aciduria, and lactic acidemia associated with developmental delay, orthostatic acrocyanosis, recurrent petechiae, chronic diarrhea, and abnormalities on brain MRI.

 Short-chain acyl-CoA dehydrogenase deficiency, a defect in the mitochondrial beta-oxidation pathway, also leads to ethylmalonic aciduria, but only variable symptoms have occurred in a few patients.
 Thus, it remains a poorly defined entity exhibiting a wide clinical spectrum.
-The authors report a variety of clinical phenotypes from mostly asymptomatic individuals to individuals with brain malformations and infantile spasms.
+Clinical phenotypes range from mostly asymptomatic individuals to individuals with brain malformations and infantile spasms.
 In addition to disruptive mutations, several prevalent polymorphic variations in the SCAD gene may lead to variable elevations of ethylmalonic acid in the urine, again with uncertain clinical relevance.

 • Ethylmalonic encephalopathy is a progressive, often fatal neurometabolic disorder characterized by ethylmalonic and methylsuccinic aciduria and lactic acidemia. | |